-£2,000 of the reserves has been designated for improvements to fostering facilities and service for cats, dogs and rabbits together with the improvement of the branch infrastructure.
+£10,675 of restricted reserves has been designated for a Branch neutering scheme and to increase welfare assistance.
+The remainder of the restricted reserved, £16,727, has been designated for improvements to fostering facilities and service for cats, dogs and rabbits together with the improvement of the branch infrastructure over the next 2-3 years.